Stochastic Optimal Control with Side Information and Bayesian Learning: Asymptotics of the contextual optimal value

 \paragraph{Acknowledgments}

+We thank the Associate Editor and the two anonymous referees for their careful reading and constructive comments, which helped improve the manuscript.
 We thank Xin Chen for valuable discussions and sharing relevant literature.
-We used ChatGPT~5.2 and Microsoft Copilot (GPT 5.2) to polish parts of the writing.
-Moreover, we used Gemini~3 Pro to assist with generating TikZ figures.
+We used ChatGPT~5.2 and 5.5, and Microsoft Copilot (GPT 5.2) to polish parts of the manuscript.
+Moreover, we used Gemini~3 Pro and ChatGPT~5.5 to assist with generating TikZ figures.